 top of page

 Charles Olivieri-Munroe is one of today’s most distinguished and much-travelled conductors.
-Of the world’s major orchestras. he has conducted the Israel Philharmonic, the Russian National, the Montreal, Toronto and New World Symphonies, the Sydney Symphony, the Berlin Deutsches Symphonie-Orchester, the Czech Philharmonic, the St. Petersburg Philharmonic, the Danish Radio Symphony, the Munich Symphony, the Stuttgart and Warsaw Philharmonics, the Budapest Symphony and may others.
-With a burgeoning career in the Asia Pacific region, he has recently led concerts in Japan, Korea, China, Vietnam and Thailand.
+Of the world’s major orchestras, he has conducted the Israel Philharmonic, Montreal Symphony, Toronto Symphony, Sydney Symphony, the Berlin DSO Orchestra, Munich Symphony, Danish Radio Symphony, the Czech Philharmonic, St. Petersburg Philharmonic, Warsaw Philharmonic, National Hungarian Philharmonic and many others.
+With a regular presence in the Asia-Pacific region, he frequently leads concerts in Japan, Korea, China, Vietnam and Thailand.

-Soloists with whom Charles Olivieri Munroe has worked include Angela Gheorghiu, Krystian Zimerman, Joseph Suk, Maxim Vengerov, Joshua Bell, Mischa Maisky, Shlomo Mintz, Ivan Moravec, Sol Gabetta, Gabriela Benacková and Joseph Calleja amongst others.
+World class soloists with whom Charles Olivieri Munroe works with include Angela Gheorghiu, Krystian Zimerman, Joshua Bell, Maxim Vengerov, Sol Gabetta, Joseph Suk, Mischa Maisky, Shlomo Mintz, Ivan Moravec, Gabriela Benacková and Joseph Calleja, Ramon Vargas, amongst others.

-Formerly Charles Olivieri-Munroe was chief conductor of Philharmonie Südwestfalen in Germany (2011-2018) and held the positions of Principal Conductor of the Colorado ‘Crested Butte’ Festival (2008), Artistic Director of the Inter-Regionales Symfonie Orchester in Germany (2008), Chief Conductor of the Slovak Radio Symphony Orchestra in Bratislava (2001-2004), and Associate Conductor with the Brno Philharmonic (1995-1997) and Karlsbad Symphony Orchestra (1993-1995).
+Charles Olivieri-Munroe has served as Artistic Director of the Cracow Philharmonic Orchestra (2015-2021), Chief Conductor of Philharmonie Südwestfalen in Germany (2011-2018) and held the positions of Principal Conductor of the Colorado ‘Crested Butte’ Festival (2008), Artistic Director of the Inter-Regionales Symfonie Orchester in Germany (2008), and Chief Conductor of the Slovak Radio Symphony Orchestra in Bratislava (2001-2004).

 The New York Times